aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

  4. Do not modify anything in the Advanced settings.

- 5. Click Create task.
-The task will begin immediately. if the task is not started, please start the task manually.
+ 5. Click **Create task**.
+The task will begin immediately. if the task is not started, please start the task manually(Click the Actions and Start/Restart task).

 ![](./assets/dms-task2-4.png)

  ## Monitoring Replication Task for Aurora PostgreSQL

-1. Go to Replication task and Click the task and look at the Table Statistics.
+1. Go to Replication task and **Click the task** and look at the Table Statistics.

 ![](./assets/dms-task2-5.png)

-2. You can see the logs in CloudWatch Logs.
+2. You can also see the logs in CloudWatch Logs.

 ![](./assets/dms-task2-6.png)